Three Mile Island accident: Effect on nuclear power industry

 According to the IAEA, the Three Mile Island accident was a significant turning point in the global development of nuclear power.
 From 1963 to 1979, the number of reactors under construction globally increased every year except in 1971 and 1978.
 However, following the event, the number of reactors under construction in the U.S. declined from 1980 to 1998, with increasing construction costs and delayed completion dates for some reactors.
-Many similar Babcock & Wilcox reactors on order were canceled; in total, 51 U.S. nuclear reactors were canceled between 1980 and 1984.
+Many similar Babcock & Wilcox reactors on order were canceled.
+In total, 52 U.S. nuclear reactors were canceled between 1980 and 1984.

-The 1979 TMI accident did not initiate the demise of the U.S. nuclear power industry, but it did halt its historic growth.
-Additionally, as a result of the earlier 1973 oil crisis and post-crisis analysis with conclusions of potential overcapacity in base load, forty planned nuclear power plants already had been canceled before the TMI accident.
-At the time of the TMI incident, 129 nuclear power plants had been approved, but of those, only 53 (which were not already operating) were completed.
-During the lengthy review process, complicated by the Chernobyl disaster seven years later, Federal requirements to correct safety issues and design deficiencies became more stringent, local opposition became more strident, construction times were significantly lengthened and costs skyrocketed.
-Until 2012, no U.S. nuclear power plant had been authorized to begin construction since the year before TMI.
+The accident did not initiate the demise of the U.S. nuclear power industry, but it did halt its historic growth.
+Additionally, as a result of the earlier 1973 oil crisis and post-crisis analysis with conclusions of potential overcapacity in base load, 40 planned nuclear power plants already had been canceled before the accident.
+At the time of the incident, 129 nuclear power plants had been approved, but of those, only 53 which were not already operating were completed.
+During the lengthy review process, complicated by the Chernobyl disaster seven years later, federal requirements to correct safety issues and design deficiencies became more stringent, local opposition became more stringent, construction times were significantly lengthened and costs skyrocketed.
+Until 2012, no U.S. nuclear power plant had been authorized to begin construction since the year before, 1978.
 Globally, the end of the increase in nuclear power plant construction came with the more catastrophic Chernobyl disaster in 1986 (see graph).